 The Full Mouth Reconstruction Process

-Before your full mouth reconstruction, Dr. Durham or Dr. Strickland will conduct a thorough examination of your mouth’s current condition.
+Before your full mouth reconstruction, our cosmetic dentists will conduct a thorough examination of your mouth’s current condition.
 We listen to your aesthetic and functional goals, then ask you questions about symptoms that may be connected with the condition of your mouth.
 Once we fully understand your mouth’s condition and your goals, we will make recommendations for cosmetic dentistry and restorative dentistry procedures to achieve your goals.

 You will likely be surprised at how quickly your goals can be achieved.
 Except orthodontic work, almost all full mouth reconstructions can be completed in just 2 or 3 visits.
 And don’t let fear keep you from getting the full mouth reconstruction you desire.
 Sedation dentistry can help you overcome dental anxiety and remain calm and comfortable during your procedure.